They've already built the bunker

 It's an infrastructure project

 I have been following this for fun since 2010, and ultimately, I have to hand it to the Navy.
-They did a good job of keeping this project under wraps.
+They did a good job of keeping whatever they did under wraps.
 I have asked government officials about the project, and while the way they told me nothing told me a lot, they still, at the end of the day, told me nothing.
-I suspect most of them had inferred what I have, but don't know what's actually there.
+I suspect most of them had deduced what I have, but don't know much.
 What I outline above, to be clear, is the best I could do with information on the web: aerials, documents, posts, and websites.
 It is what they could not hide or wanted us to see, including the allies and adversaries of the United States.

 All that I can do is speculate with my professional experience, historical knowledge, and this research.
 I will not pretend to have figured everything out.
 In fact, until Trump's remarks on March 29th, 2026, I assumed the entire project was completed in 2016.
 But maybe that GSA rep was telling the truth in 2010 after all: there was an East Wing phase yet to come.